Heart failure

 4. Pulmonary embolism.

 Deep seated veins of the thigh and pelvis under certain conditions spontaneously develop blood clots.
 Venous clots are fragile and easily break off and are carried by the venous blood to the right side of the heart.
 The right ventricle pushes these clots into the pulmonary artery, and the clots block pulmonary arterial circulation.
-Patients experience severe chest pain, palpitation and begins to sweat and soon go into shock.
-Blood returning to the left ventricle from the lungs are markedly undersaturated and patients develop central cyanosis.
-Symptoms of hypoxemia soon followed by cardiac arrhythmias and shock which does not reverses with bet adrenergic drugs and other measures.
+Patients experience severe chest pain, palpitations and begin to sweat and soon go into shock.
+Blood returning to the left ventricle from the lungs is markedly undersaturated and patients develop central cyanosis.
+Symptoms of hypoxemia soon followed by cardiac arrhythmias and shock, which does not reverse with beta-adrenergic drugs and other measures.
 Death follows hours or in a day or two.

 The above 4 are also examples of output failure of the ventricles.